adunning/dissertation/4-reading-alexander.md

 > | May you be a pious favourer of fault, and may you, a benignant judge,
 > | Absolve what the presumption of the tongue does wrong.

 The word 'simplicis' in the third verse implies that Geoffrey was a monk or regular canon; this is glossed 'Simplex uocatur claustralis. dicitur et simplex qui sine plica duplicitatis est.' ('The simple man is called cloistered; he is also called simple who is without the fold of deceit.')
-The theme of correction is found as a gesture of friendship in other contemporary works [cf. @jaeger:2014epistolae].
+Mutual correction was one of the classic ideals of friendship [see @jaeger:2010friendship].

-A further epistle at the end of the proem to book two reveals that the recipient Geoffrey holds in such high regard is 'Gaufridus': this most logically points to Geoffrey, abbot of Malmesbury abbey from 1246–60 [@knowles:2001heads, p.
-2:51; @hunt:1984schools, p.
+A further verse epistle at the end of the proem to book two reveals that the recipient Geoffrey holds in such high regard is 'Gaufridus': this most logically points to Geoffrey, abbot of Malmesbury abbey from 1246–60 [@knowles:2001heads, p.
+2:51; first identified by @hunt:1984schools, p.
 118], providing an appoximate date for the volume.
-The first eight lines of this verse epistle are taken from the dedication of Reginald of Canterbury's *Vita Malachi*, lines 2–8, originally addressed to Lambert, abbot of the Benedictine abbey of St Bertin; Galfridus wisely omits lines 28–31, which describe the book's crossing of the sea, and skips to the last four lines [edited in @liebermann:1888raginald, pp. 531–532]:
+The first eight lines of this poem are taken from the dedication of Reginald of Canterbury's *Vita Malachi*, lines 2–8, originally addressed to Lambert, abbot of the Benedictine abbey of St Bertin; Galfridus wisely omits lines 28–31, which describe the book's crossing of the sea, and skips to the last four lines [edited in @liebermann:1888raginald, pp. 531–532; see also ]:

 > | Pagina dulce putat cum te mea sponte^[sepe *Reginald*] salutat⸵
 > | O Gavfride^[Lamberte *Reginald*] pie pater. omnis papa sophie.